-When the buyer sells the collateral or provides it as a guarantee, the resources from the transaction are recognized, as well as an account payable for the obligation to repay the collateral to the selling party (measured initially at the price agreed), which is valued at fair value for its sale or, if it is given as guarantee in another repurchase transaction, at its amortized cost, (any spread between the price received and the value of the account payable is recognized in results of the year).
+When the repurchasing party sells or gives collateral as a guarantee, the resources derived from the transaction are recognized, together with an account payable for the obligation to restitute the collateral to the securities vendor (initially measured at the agreed price), which is valued, in the case of the sale at fair value or, if given in guarantee for another repurchase transaction, at its applied cost (any difference between the received price and account payable value is recognized in results of the year).

-Furthermore, if the buyer then becomes a seller for another repurchase transaction using the same collateral received as guarantee for the initial transaction, the repurchase interest agreed in the second transaction must be recognized in results of the year as it is accrued, in accordance with the effective interest method, adjusting the account payable valued at amortized cost as mentioned above.
+Similarly, if the repurchasing party becomes a reselling party based on the performance of another repurchase transaction with the collateral received in guarantee for the initial transaction, the interest generated by the second repurchase transaction must be recognized in the results of the year when accrued, according to the effective interest method and also affects the account payable valued according to the applied cost.

-The memorandum accounts recorded for collateral received by the buyer are canceled when the repurchase transaction reaches maturity or there is a default on the part of the seller.
+The memorandum accounts recognized for collateral received by the repurchasing party are canceled when the repurchase transaction matures or in the event of the reselling party's noncompliance.